Skip to main content

 }

-For each tag, you can include multiple key/value objects.
+You can include multiple key and value objects for each tag.
 The object conforms to the same shape as the single upload API.

-"Custom data Webhooks" give you the ability to create unique URLs that you can use to directly POST arbitrary JSON payloads without auth or an explicit entity tag in the URL.
-Instead, you can tell Cortex how to process the payload to map it to an entity (e.g., the payload may include a data.tag field that corresponds to the entity tag).
+With this method, you can tell Cortex how to process the payload and map it to an entity.
+For example, the payload may include a data.tag field that corresponds to the entity tag.

-4. Define a jq expression that Cortex will use to extract the entity tag from the payload, for example .data.entity.tag.
-If the tag that Cortex extracts from the payload is not exactly equal to the entity tag, the endpoint will throw a 400.
+• Entity tag JQ: The JQ expression that Cortex will use to extract the entity tag from the payload (e.g. .data.entityTag). **If the tag Cortex extracts from the payload is not identical to the entity tag in Cortex, the endpoint will throw a 400.

-6. Save the integration, and copy the provided webhook URL.
+1. Save the integration and copy the provided webhook URL.

 The data can be used exactly the same way as custom data defined through the entity descriptor or the API.